Xtages/terraform-basic-pipeline/README.md

 # Terraform basic pipeline

 This repository doesn't intend to be self-explanatory.
-You can find the original post in [URL]
+You can find the original post in http://xtages.com/blog/posts/terraform-basic-pipeline

 ## AWS CLI
 This directory contains a script that will create some of the resources in AWS that are mentioned in the blog.